AkashSasikumar47/Easy-Indicators-Beginner/README.md

 The Stochastic Oscillator helps identify potential overbought and oversold conditions with two lines (%K and %D).

 **Use Case:**
-- **Overbought and Oversold Conditions Confirmation:** Stochastic Oscillator confirms potential reversal points identified by other indicators.
+Stochastic Oscillator confirms potential reversal points identified by other indicators.

 **How to Use:**
 To use the Stochastic Oscillator, follow these steps: